 Note: This table presents the regression output from a two stage least squares regression using the Log(Hourly Wage) as a dependent variable.
 The instrument is described in section 3.2.
 Each observation is an employment contract.
 The sample only includes non-permanent workers (Temp workers, part-time work, on-call workers).
-Log(Labor HHI) is the logarithm of the Herfindahl-Hirschman index for the labor market, as described in equation 2.2.
+Log(Labor HHI) is the logarithm of the Herfindalh-Hirschman index for the labor market, as described in equation 2.2.
 A labor market is defined over a commuting zone, a 4-digit occupation, and through time quarters.
-Log(HHI Revenues Revenues (Global)) is the logarithm of the Herfindahl-Hirschman index for the labor market, as described in equation 2.2.
-A labor market is defined over a commuting zone, a 4-digit occupation, and through time quarters.
-Log(HHI Revenues Revenues (Global)) is the logarithm of the Herfindahl-Hirschman index for the product market defined at the national level using industry revenues.
+Log(Product HHI Revenues (Global)) is the logarithm of the Herfindalh-Hirschman index for the product market defined at the national level using industry revenues.
 There are two individual level control variables: gender (equal to one if the worker is a man, zero otherwise) and age (in years).
 There are two firm level control variables: Log(Value Added per Worker) and Log(Number of Employees).
 The latter is the number of reported full-time equivalent number of workers in the firm over the year.
 The former is the log of total value added (revenues minus intermediary costs) over a year divided by the number of full-time equivalent employees.
-There are five different specifications, each with industry fixed effects: (i) with time and occupation fixed effects, (ii) with time, occupation, and commuting zone fixed effects, (iii) with time and market fixed effects (commuting zone by occupation) fixed effects, (iv) with time, market, and firm fixed effects, and (v) with time, market, firm, and individual fixed effects.
 The gender fixed-effect cannot be identified in specification (v).
 The log-log specification was used because the data presents a linear relationship under this form.
-The log-log specification lends itself to the following interpretation
+The log-log specification lends itself to the following interpretation of the main coefficient of interest in column (5): ceteris paribus, a 10% increase in labor market concentration lowers wages by approximately $-0.0679 \times 0.01 = 0.6\%$.